ArevaloBrandon115/object_label/README.md

 <a name="Controls"/>

-## Controls
+## Controls (note: make sure the mouse isn't on any UI element)
 - Move: You can move around by clicking and holding the left mouse button
-- zoom: You can zoom by scrolling (note: make sure the mouse isn't on any UI element)
+- Zoom: You can zoom by scrolling your mouse wheel
-- rotate: You can rotate by holding down the left control key on your keyboard and scrolling
+- Rotate: You can rotate by holding down the left control key on your keyboard and scrolling with your mouse wheel

 <a name="Features"/>